Aboriginal Art Lesson - X-ray Painting

-The Step by Step Stages of our Aboriginal X-Ray Painting
+The Components for our Aboriginal X-Ray Painting

-To help you understand the technique used for our painting, we have deconstructed its development in the form of a slide show.
+To help you understand the techniques used for our painting, we have deconstructed its development in the form of a slide show.
 Once you see a step by step analysis of how the image was constructed, it may provide you with a model that you can adapt for your own ideas.

 (Click on the play buttons or swipe back and forward to explore each stage of our painting.)